Wednesday, September 30, 2020

 Story eligibility

-To be considered for the 2023 Derringer Awards, a submission:
+To be considered for the 2025 Derringer Awards, a submission must be:

-c) may be published in a single publication, periodical, collection, or anthology,
+c) published in a single publication, periodical, collection, or anthology, and

-e) may originate from any country or location,
+e) The submission may originate from any country or location.

 Publication Date:

-In the case of self-published stories, a publishing platform, such as Amazon Kindle, must be used to establish story availability and a publication date stamp.
-Stories appearing on a website must have a first publication date visible to be considered.
+In the case of self-published stories, a publishing platform, such as Amazon Kindle, must be used to establish story availability, and it must have a publication date stamp.
+Stories appearing on a website must have a visible first publication date to be considered.

 Submission Limits

-3 editorial submissions are allowed from venues which published fewer than 26 eligible stories during the year;
+THREE (3) editorial submissions from venues that published fewer than 25 eligible stories during the year;

-4 editorial submissions are allowed from venues which published 26–50 eligible stories during the year;
+FOUR (4) editorial submissions from venues that published 26–50 eligible stories during the year;

-5 editorial submissions are allowed from venues which published 51–75 eligible stories during the year;
+FIVE (5) editorial submissions from venues that published 51–75 eligible stories during the year;

-6 editorial submissions are allowed from venues which published more than 75 stories during the year.
+SIX (6) editorial submissions from venues that published more than 75 stories during the year.

 For multi-editor venues, the editors split the number of submissions determined above.

 (e.g. 4 editorial submissions are allowed from a four-editor venue featuring 26 eligible stories.
-If one editor makes 4, the other three editors cannot make any.)
+If one editor submits 4 stories, the other three editors may not submit any.)

 Editors of multiple venues:

-4 editorial submissions are allowed if they edited a total of 26–50 eligible stories
+FOUR (4) editorial submissions are allowed if they edited a total of 26–50 eligible stories;

-The number of submissions allowed from any one venue remains bound by the venue's total eligible stories.
+The number of submissions allowed from any one venue is bound by the venue's total eligible stories.

 If an editor is responsible for a publication containing stories they wrote, that editor may submit only up to TWO (2) of their own stories.